What is a ransom DDoS attack?

 To make the threat sound more dangerous, the attacker may claim to be capable of carrying out a DDoS attack of a certain size and duration.
 These claims are not necessarily true: just because someone claims to be capable of a 3 Tbps attack that lasts 24 hours does not mean they actually have the resources to follow through with it.

 To add credibility to their threats, the attacker may claim affiliation with well-known "hacker" groups such as Fancy Bear, Cozy Bear, the Lazarus Group, the Armada Collective, or others.
 These claims might be true but are difficult to verify.
+It may be a bluff or a copy-cat attempt on the part of the attacker.

 Demand for payment and instructions for delivering the payment